 With the temperature-controlled x-oscillating metal U-tube technology inside, ERADENS XS measures density with 5-digit precision.
 ERADENS XS is also available for the direct connection with ERAFLASH, ERAFLASH S10 and ERAFLASH LT.
 The measured density result is available within seconds on your analyzer.
 Depending on your needs ERADENS XS provides the perfect solution across most industries, from the petroleum industry to the food, beverage, or the flavors and fragrance industry.

 For even more measurement comfort eralytics’ flash point testers offer a quality control (QC) mode right on the instrument.
 To perform efficient quality control, the user can set individual warning levels to each QC sample.
 If a sample is measured and the results fall outside these limits a warning is automatically displayed.
 Additionally, QC charts are available to easily identify long term drifts and perform statistical evaluations of results.

 In contrast to Pensky Martens instruments the ERAFLASH flash point tester series does not use an open flame.
 Instead, 2 pins create an electric arc that is used to ignite the sample inside a closed chamber.
 Due to the small sample volume (1 ml or 2 ml) and the resulting low oxygen amount within the closed cup, the flame is automatically extinguished after ignition.
 The pressure increase in the closed cup following the ignition is used for the detection of the flash point.
 A pressure increase of ≥ 20 kPa is defined as a flash point by the method.

-ASTM D6450 and D7094 are intrinsically safe flash point methods eliminating any fire hazard from your lab.
+ASTM D6450, D7094 and IP 620 are inherently safe flash point methods eliminating any fire hazard from your lab.